 - Prevent late detection

-- Make treatment easier for you and your family
+- Make breast cancer treatment easier for you and your family

 - Avoid the physical and emotional trauma of losing your breast